 How to make French Grilled Cheese & Tomato Sandwich

 Spread the bread mayo/ sour cream.
-Put slice of cheese on one piece of bread.
+Put a slice of cheese on one piece of bread.

 Add tomato slices.
 Sprinkle with salt, pepper.

-Cover tomato slices with other slice of cheese, then cover with other piece of bread.
+Cover tomato slices with another slice of cheese, then cover with another piece of bread.

 Grill until sandwich is brown on both sides and cheese is melted.